status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

-# Create a wallet and make a deposit
+# Generate your keys with Nimbus

-In this page we'll take you through how to create a wallet to help you generate your validator keys (keystores) and create a `deposits_data` file compatible with the Ethereum Foundation's [Validator Launchpad](https://medalla.launchpad.ethereum.org/).
+In this chapter, we'll take you through how to create a wallet to help you generate your validator keys (keystores), create a `deposits_data` file compatible with the Ethereum Foundation's [Validator Launchpad](https://medalla.launchpad.ethereum.org/), and use the launchpad to send this data to the eth1 network so that your validator can be registered.

 > **Note:** this page is primarily aimed at users who wish to run multiple validators on several machines.
-If you simply wish to get one validator up and running with Nimbus, or run several validators on a single machine, we recommend following [this guide](./medalla.md) instead.
+If you simply wish to get one validator up and running with Nimbus, or run several validators on a single machine, we recommend following our [become a Medalla validator](./medalla.md) guide instead.

 For our purposes, a wallet is the [EIP-2386](https://github.com/ethereum/EIPs/blob/4494da0966afa7318ec0157948821b19c4248805/EIPS/eip-2386.md) JSON file which contains an encrypted seed, a name, and a counter (`nextaccount`) that allows for generating validator keystores incrementally as outlined in [EIP-2334](https://eips.ethereum.org/EIPS/eip-2334) (Deterministic Account Hierarchy).
 It's sometimes referred to as a wallestore.